teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 - - -

-## Enter Correspondence Info.
+## Enter Contact Info

 You entered "owner info" earlier, this time you are entering the contact info for the person who should receive Trademark Office notifications related to this application.

 <a href="/images/tm-app/13-correspondence-info.png"><img src="/images/tm-app/13-correspondence-info.png" class="big-image"></a>

 - - -

 ## Sign the Application

 Pick "sign directly."
-Sign your name by typing it between two slashes like this: /Osbert Sitwell/
+Sign your name by typing it between two slashes like this: /Osbert Sitwell/.
+By signing the declaration, you are swearing that everything you just wrote is true.
+If you lied, your trademark will be invalid (among other possible penalties).

 <a href="/images/tm-app/14-sign-declaration.png"><img src="/images/tm-app/14-sign-declaration.png" class="big-image"></a>